 There is a lack of meth treatment medications

 While the nation is facing both an opioid and meth uptick, the resources used to combat these threats are not comparable.
-A Medication-Assisted Treatment (MAT) does not exist for meth, nor does a rescue medication like Narcan (which can reverse opioid overdoses) in case of a meth overdose.
+A Medication-Assisted Treatment (MAT) option does not exist for meth, nor does a rescue medication like Narcan (which can reverse opioid overdoses) in the case of a meth overdose.

 However, a 2021 study in The New England Journal of Medicine has experts in the addiction recovery field hopeful that a viable treatment option for meth is on the horizon: the use of naltrexone plus bupropion.
 Researchers believe that bupropion could limit the harmful neurological and emotional effects of meth withdrawal, and naltrexone could reduce the euphoric effects that many people experience when under the influence of meth.

 While this study is promising, barriers set by the FDA are making it difficult for further research to take place.
 The FDA currently mandates that addiction medications must lead to abstinence, not a reduction in use.
 Becoming completely sober is typically the desired outcome in recovery, but not everyone can get there right away.
 Addiction medications can help limit the severity of withdrawal symptoms, like depression and cravings that often hinder one’s progress.
 So, for some, gradually decreasing their use can effectively lead them to achieve sobriety.
 By broadening the FDA mandate to include harm reduction options, more lives can be saved for those struggling with meth addiction and other substance use disorders.